Strategic Development and Offtake Partnership · Syrian Arab Republic

 ~100Mt

-Indicated Mineral Resource equivalent per Syrian methodology.
-JORC verification planned during Phase 1.
+Indicated equivalent per Syrian methodology (GDMR).
+JORC verification planned during Stage 1.

 Deposit geometry